pragmaxim-com/range-sharding/README.md

 - with high r/w throughput
 - with evenly distributed range sharding with round‑robin merge at query time
 - with Finite State Transducer addressing as `u64` is the max value FSTs can address
+- FSTs can be :
+  - merged and perform arbitrary operation on the values, like sum
+  - merged in parallel so that available parallelism for node levels can be split, for instance total par of 16 :
+      - block : 1
+      - txs : 5
+      - utxos : 10

 **Where** :
 - root node id is linearly growing `u32`